A support theorem for the Hitchin fibration: the case of $GL_n$ and $K_C$: Comparison with versal families

-The following is a consequence of the work of Esteves \cite[Theorem A]{EstevesTAMS} and Melo--Rapagnetta--Viviani \cite[Theorem C]{MRV1}. \begin{proposition} There exists an open substack $\cU \subset \oM_{g_n}$ containing $f_{\nod}(\an^{\nod})$ such that {the compactified jacobian parametrizing $\un{q}$-stable torsion free sheaves defined on any cover of $U$ that admits a universal family descends to} a regular and irreducible Deligne--Mumford stack $u\colon \overline{J}_{\cU}(\un{q}) \to \cU$.
-The map $u$ is representable and locally projective. \end{proposition} \begin{proof} By \cite[Theorem C]{MRV1} for any general polarization $\un{q}$ the algebraic stack of $\un{q}$-stable rank $1$ torsion free sheaves admits a projective geometric coarse moduli space for any versal deformation of a reduced curve with planar singularities and these spaces are regular and irreducible.
-We therefore obtain relative compactified jacobians $\overline{J}_{\Spec R}(\un{q})$ on \'etale neighborhoods of any point $a\in \cU$.
-As these spaces are geometric coarse moduli spaces they are canonically isomorphic on the intersections of these neighborhoods and therefore define an \'etale covering of {a} stack $\overline{J}_{\cU}(\un{q})$. \end{proof}
+The following is a consequence of the work of Esteves \cite[Theorem A]{EstevesTAMS} and Melo--Rapagnetta--Viviani \cite[Theorem C]{MRV1}. \begin{proposition} Over the open neighborhood ${\cU} \subset \overline{\ms{M}}_{g_n}$ of $f_{\nod}(\an^{\nod})$ defined above there exists a regular and irreducible Deligne-Mumford stack ${\pi}\colon \overline{J}_{{\cU}}(\un{q}) \to {\cU}$ that étale locally is a relative compactified Jacobian parametrizing $\un{q}$-stable rank 1 torsion free sheaves. \end{proposition} \begin{proof} We first observe that it suffices to know that for any point $a\in {\cU}$ there exists an \'etale neighborhood $U \to \cU$ such that a regular and irreducible compactified Jacobian exists over $U$.
+As these spaces are geometric coarse moduli spaces of the algebraic stack of $\un{q}$-stable rank $1$ torsion free sheaves they are canonically isomorphic on the intersections of these neighborhoods and therefore define an \'etale covering of {a} stack $\overline{J}_{{\cU}}(\un{q})\to {\cU}$.

+Now by \cite[Theorem A]{EstevesTAMS}, compactified Jacobians exist for any family of proper reduced curves, when stability is taken with respect to a polarization induced from a vector bundle over the family of curves; \jc{moreover,} any polarization is locally of this form (\cite[Remark 2.16]{MRV1}), because \'etale locally one can construct vector bundles having specified degrees on the irreducible components \joc{(e.g., one can use direct sums of line bundles defined by suitable local sections through smooth points of the irreducible components)}.

+The regularity of $\overline{J}_{{\cU}}(\un{q})$ can be checked locally.
+By \cite[Theorem C]{MRV1} for any general polarization $\un{q}$ the relative compactified Jacobians $\overline{J}_{\Spec R}(\un{q})$ are regular and irreducible whenever $R$ is the complete local ring given by an effective versal deformation of a reduced locally planar curve and this implies the regularity of $\overline{J}_{{\cU}}(\un{q})$. \end{proof}

-Combining this result with our computation of the Kodaira--Spencer map for the family $C_{\cA}$ (\cref{Lem:KodairaSpencerComputation}) we deduce:
+Combining this result with our computation of the Kodaira--Spencer map for the family $C_{\an}$ (\cref{Lem:KodairaSpencerComputation}) we deduce: